 You travel through some spectacular mountain country to get to Noojee, a town twice destroyed by bushfire.
 The journey is worth it.
 On the banks of the Latrobe River among some of the tallest timber you’ll see anywhere is The Outpost Restaurant, The Toolshed Bar/Bistro and 4 timber cottages.
 They make up an imaginative and resourceful high-country retreat with an interesting story.

-The Restaurant was an old farmhouse that was built in the early 1900’s and owned by 3 previous families before the Heaths bought the property they wanted to build.
-Malcolm and Sue wanted to build a house on the property, but were told by council that there was already a house and therefore could not build.
-They argued there wasn’t, but, after much searching, they found the farmhouse under a mass of blackberry bushes.
+The Restaurant was an old farmhouse that was built in the early 1900’s and owned by 3 previous families before Malcolm and Sue Heaths bought the property to build a house, but were told by council that there was an existing house and therefore could not build.
+After much searching, they found the farmhouse under a mass of blackberry bushes.

 They then decided to see if they could turn it into a restaurant and a local architect and builder come to look at it.
 It was a mess, riddled with white ant and rotting timber.
 With a lot of local help, timber from the property and materials from old clearing sales they put together what we have today.